 You need to let them guide you toward that potential solution.
 Then once you figure that out and you start to gain a little bit of interest, you can either pre-sell a product like I teach in Will It Fly?, or you can create a website to start building an audience and bringing people together around that particular topic and group.

-It's only then after all that should you actually start to create a brand and an identity for your business.
+Only after all that should you start to create a brand and an identity for your business.
 It’s very simple to start a website.
 It’s very simple to create a business card.
 But those aren’t your business.
 The business is all the stuff that happens beforehand.

 You Need a Reason to Take Bold Action

 When you build your business in a way that fits your lifestyle, that's when it becomes sustainable and something you’ll fight for.
 And that speaks to my next point, which is that you need a reason to do this—a deep, burning reason, one that will get you off the couch and taking action.

 When I got laid off in June 2008, I had a reason to start my own business—and that reason was essentially survival.